Catholic Relief Services | CRS

 Catholic Relief Services | CRSCatholic Relief Services is the official international humanitarian agency of the Catholic community in the United States.
 CRS works to save, protect, and transform lives in need in more than 100 countries, without regard to race, religion or nationality.
 CRS’ relief and development work is accomplished through programs of emergency response, HIV, health, agriculture, education, microfinance, and peacebuilding.
 We welcome as a part of our staff people of all faiths and secular traditions who share our values and our commitment to serving those in need.
 CRS’ processes and policies reflect our commitment to safeguarding children and vulnerable adults from abuse and exploitation.

-Technical Advisor I-WASH
+Technical Advisor II - MEAL

 Catholic Relief Services | CRSCatholic Relief Services is the official international humanitarian agency of the Catholic community in the United States.
 CRS works to save, protect, and transform lives in need in more than 100 countries, without regard to race, religion or nationality.
 CRS’ relief and development work is accomplished through programs of emergency response, HIV, health, agriculture, education, microfinance, and peacebuilding.
 We welcome as a part of our staff people of all faiths and secular traditions who share our values and our commitment to serving those in need.
 CRS’ processes and policies reflect our commitment to safeguarding children and vulnerable adults from abuse and exploitation.